-- Energy Storage System (ESS) A device or group of devices assembled that is to convert the electrical energy from power systems and store energy in order to supply electrical energy at a later time when needed. - Express Circuit A feeder circuit added to service a new load or DER.
-The EPS Operator may connect future load or DER Customers as long as the required capacity and reliability is maintained to the original facility.
-For instance, if an Express Circuit only has a wholesale solar DER facility, and a load Customer is added, it will, in general, improve the efficiency. - Express Facility (or Facilities) The Customer owned generating equipment and all associated or ancillary equipment, including Interconnection Equipment, on the Customer's side of the Point of Common Coupling (Point of Interconnection). - Fast Frequency Response Refers to the delivery of rapid Active Power increase or decrease by generation or load in a timeframe of 2 seconds or less, to correct a supply - demand imbalance and assist in managing power system frequency. - Feeder Terminal Origin of the feeder.
+- Energy Storage System (ESS) A device or group of devices assembled that is • to convert the electrical energy from power systems and store energy in order to supply electrical energy at a later time when needed, - Expedited Interconnection Process- Photovoltaic or renewable energy generation systems whose generation capacity does not exceed 25 kilowatts shall be interconnected automatically to the transmission and distribution network.
+The systems shall begin operating automatically once an electrical engineer or an expert electrician, both members of their profession associations and admitted to the practice of their profession and who are certified photovoltaic or renewable energy system installers, certifies the compliance thereof with the regulatory technical requirements for interconnection to the distribution network.
+It shall not be necessary to submit an application for interconnection in order for the systems identified herein to be deemed interconnected and to activate net metering. - Export Capacity- the maximum possible simultaneous generation of the Generating Facility, and is calculated as the maximum amount of export as permitted by limiting the amount of the Generating Facility's export at the Point of Common Coupling - Express Circuit A feeder circuit added to service a new load or DER.
+The EPS • Operator may connect future load or DER Customers as long as the required capacity and reliability is maintained to the original facility.
+For instance, if an Express Circuit only has a wholesale solar DER facility, and a load Customer is added, it will, in general, improve the efficiency. - Express Facility (or Facilities) The Customer owned generating equipment and all associated or ancillary equipment, including Interconnection Equipment, on the Customer's side of the Point of Common Coupling (Point of Interconnection). - Fast Frequency Response Refers to the delivery of rapid Active Power increase or decrease by generation or load in a timeframe of 2 seconds or less, to correct a supply demand imbalance and assist in managing power system frequency. - Feeder Terminal Origin of the feeder.
 Encompasses the breaker, relaying, monitoring, and control, typically in the originating substation.
-Note that, where feeders are supplied by two substations, the feeder would have two feeder terminals. - Flicker Capacity The capacity of a circuit to withstand rapid changes in voltage. - Flicker Limit Limit in the amount of flicker that a DER may cause on a circuit. - Frequency Droop In droop mode, a generator's output and frequency are inversely proportional.
-When frequency decreases, output increases. - Frequency Trip The frequency at which a DER will trip offline either too high or too low after the Ride Through period. - Generator Fault Contribution The amount of current a Generating Facility will contribute when a fault occurs on the Grid it is connected to. - Grid The interconnected arrangement of lines, transformers and generators that make up the EPS. - Grid Connected Mode, Grid Connected or Grid Connected Operation (GCM)
+Note that, where feeders are supplied by two substations, the feeder would have two feeder terminals. - .
+Flicker Capacity - The capacity of a circuit to withstand rapid changes in voltage. - Flicker Limit Limit in the amount of flicker that a DER may cause on a circuit. - Frequency Droop In droop mode, a generator's output and frequency are inversely proportional.
+When frequency decreases, output increases - $\label{eq:requency Trip-The frequency at which a DER will trip offline either too high or too low after the Ride Through period.$ - 1